Spain

 In addition to field trips to various parts of Spain, the program organizes group visits within the capital itself.
 The cost of all scheduled group activities is included in the comprehensive fee.
 Students are also reimbursed, according to program guidelines, for attendance at cultural activities of their own choosing.

-English conversation groups (one hour a week) are organized between program participants and local students in an effort to bring both groups together.
+English conversation groups are available between program participants and local university students in an effort to bring both groups together.
 Students are encouraged to do volunteer work in Madrid.

 Back to Top